Thunder Blade

-is a third-person shoot 'em up video game released by Sega for arcades in 1987.
+is a 1987 rail shooter video game developed and published by Sega for arcades.
 Players control a helicopter to destroy enemy vehicles.
-The game was released as a standard stand-up arcade cabinet with force feedback, as the joystick vibrates.
-A helicopter shaped sit-down model was released, replacing the force feedback with a cockpit seat that moves in tandem with the joystick.
+The game was released as a stand-up arcade cabinet with force feedback, as the joystick vibrates.
+A helicopter-shaped sit-down model was released, replacing the force feedback with a cockpit seat that moves in tandem with the joystick.
 It is a motion simulator cabinet, like the previous Sega Super Scaler games Space Harrier (1985) and After Burner (1987).
-The game's plot and setting was inspired by the film Blue Thunder (1983).
+The game's plot and setting were inspired by the 1983 film Blue Thunder.

-Versions were released for the Master System, Amiga, Amstrad CPC, Atari ST, Commodore 64, MS-DOS, MSX, TurboGrafx-16, X68000, and ZX Spectrum.
-The Nintendo 3DS remake was released as a 3D Classic in Japan on August 20, 2014, in North America and Europe on May 14, 2015, and in Australia on July 2, 2015.
+Versions were released for the Master System, Amiga, Amstrad CPC, Atari ST, Commodore 64, MS-DOS, MSX, PC Engine, X68000, and ZX Spectrum.
+The Nintendo 3DS remake was released as a 3D Classic in Japan on August 20, 2014, in North America and Europe on May 14, 2015, and in Australia on July 2 of the same year.
 The sequel, Super Thunder Blade, was released exclusively for the Sega Genesis.

 Gameplay

-The player controls a helicopter gunship using its chain gun and missiles to destroy enemy tanks, helicopters, and other vehicles and structures, to save the home country.
+The player controls a helicopter gunship using its chain gun and missiles to destroy enemy tanks, helicopters, and other vehicles and structures, to save their home country.
 Each level is in either a top-down or third-person perspective view.
-The boss levels are in the top-down view.

 The player is given 2 "lives" as continues, used if they are killed in a level.
-Clearing a level allows you to return, bypassing the levels before it.
+Clearing a level allows the player to return, bypassing the levels before it.

 The 3D classic release allows joystick emulation and gyroscopic controls.